ufukty/gohandlers/docs/reference/commands/mock.md

   -v    prints additional information
 ```

 Note that required `-import` and `-pkg` flags are unique to `client` and `mock` commands, since those files expected to be created in a separate (maybe sub) package often called `client`.
-Thus, Gohandlers needed to be provide the import path of tha package contains handlers.
+Thus, Gohandlers is needed to be provided the import path of the package contains handlers.

 ---